Maggie Moffat

 Margaret Moffat born Margaret Liddell Linck (7 January 1873 – 19 February 1943) was a British actress and suffragette.
 She was amongst the first Scottish suffragettes to be arrested.
 She appeared in several films including a minor part in Alfred Hitchcock's film Saboteur.

 Life

 Unlike many of her Scottish-born siblings, Moffatt was born in Spittal in northern England.
 She was the last but one of seven children born to Gottlob and Margaret Liddell (Dowie) Linck.
 Moffat had a talent for singing.
 After leaving school, she was a drapery salesperson before deciding to become an actress.
 Moffat was sent as a Scottish delegate to the "Women's Parliament".
 She was amongst over 50 who were arrested in February 1907 after the suffragettes demonstrated at the House of Commons.
 She and Annie Fraser were the first and second suffragettes to be arrested who were Scottish.
 Moffat and others were arrested and were given a fine.
 Moffat refused to pay and was sentenced to two weeks in Holloway Prison.

+Her husband was subsequebtly interviewed in the family home (which was situated on Glasgow's University Avenue) by a reporter from the Daily Record.
+Mr Moffat expressed strong support for his wife, noting that she had gone to London at her own expense and that he would meet her on her release from prison and take her away on a trip.